Table of Contents

 California Insurance Code requires that the arbitration process is complete before the insured can take legal action against the insurance company.
 However, the code does not allow the insurer to act in bad faith before going into the arbitration process.

-To recap, an insured can come into dispute with the insurer on the amount of the claim which can lead to the arbitration process where the arbitrator gets to decide the amount of the claim.
+To recap, an insured can dispute the amount of the claim with the insurer, which can lead to the arbitration process where the arbitrator gets to decide the amount of the claim.
 During this process, the insured cannot file bad faith claims against the insurer until the process is complete.
 The results of the arbitration process will dictate whether the insurer was acting in bad faith before this process.
-If so, the insurer then has the legal right to claim for the damages and also the legal fees associated with the case and the arbitration.
+If so, the insurer has the legal right to claim damages and the legal fees associated with the case and the arbitration.

-If you got into a dispute with the insurance company over the value of the claim and now are in the arbitration process, you need to get yourself the right legal representation.
+If you have a dispute with the insurance company over the claim’s value and are now in the arbitration process, you need to get the proper legal representation.
 Ehline Law is a personal injury law firm that has expert attorneys with experience dealing with insurers.

 You call us!
 Our attorneys have won several achievements and awards like Best Trial Lawyers, Best Personal Injury Attorneys, and more, making them a force to reckon with.
 We are not afraid to take the insurers to court if it means getting you the compensation you deserve.